20221051/OCT/README.md

 In particular, the lower part of the OCT is a very important part for vision, <br/>
 and we confirmed that the model learned well through gradcam.

-The code can is available in main.py.
+The code can be available in main.py.